 In the next 18 months, over two summers, George caught maybe 2 or 3 birds.
 He never brought another one in through his cat door.
 The trick of using bright colors was an astonishing success!
 With this innovation, Ms. Brennan had figured out how to help the birds be safe from George.

 If George could be stopped so successfully, wouldn't the same product help many other cat owners protect birds in their yards?
 When Ms. Brennan realized that she had invented a powerful new conservation tool, she set about to make and market the product to help birds globally.
 Necessity is the mother of invention, they say.
 Ms. Brennan, having invented something remarkable, decided to take the next steps.

 Scientific Validation In early 2015, a major milestone arrived when an independent scientific study was published confirming that Birdsbesafe cat collars work very effectively to reduce the numbers of birds killed by cats.
-The St. Lawrence University based study showed about an 87% reduction expected in birds caught when cats where Birdsbesafe® collar covers.
+See more information under Science Studies in the menu.

-Made in the U.S. Our Birdsbesafe® cat collar covers are proudly sewn in the U.S. We have made a commitment to supporting good wages for those who sew our product.
-Birdsbesafe® LLC, which is in Duxbury, Vermont, is a registered business in the state of Vermont.
+Made in the U.S. Our Birdsbesafe® cat collar covers are proudly sewn in the U.S. Birdsbesafe® LLC is a registered business in the state of Vermont.

 Thank you!
 The success of Birdsbesafe® LLC owes much to the help of our customers.
-We appreciate each and every social media post, word-of-mouth recommendation, and informal plea to your local pet store owner to carry the product.
-You, the cat-owners and bird-lovers, have helped us take our idea for an innovative product and make it a valuable tool for bird conservation.
+We appreciate each and every social media post or word-of-mouth recommendation of our product.
+You, the cat-owners and bird-lovers, have helped us take our idea for an innovative product and make it a valuable tool for global bird conservation.